sarumaj/langchain-memvid/docs/examples/advanced_usage.rst

 * Building complete systems from components
 * Testing and verification of functionality

-For the interactive Jupyter notebook version, see :ref:`advanced-notebook`.
+For the interactive Jupyter notebook version, see :doc:`notebooks`.